Hey fellow wives and moms! Do you ever stop and think “I’m not fun anymore?” ME TOO. Let’s talk about what to do about it!

 Nothing does the trick better for me than stopping to take a moment to think up a creative way to flirt with my husband. – Rhonda White // Her Christian Home

-When I start feeling this way I have to very intentionally make time to do something fun with him.
+When I start feeling this way I have to very intentionally make time to do something fun with [my husband.]
 I put all our devices upstairs and we hang out and play a card or board game. – Lydia Woods // The Evergreen Woods

 One of the biggest things I[‘ve] learned [is] to stop seeking distractions and show up for my life . . . to let go of entitlement and anxiety and ruthlessly seek out joy. – Shawna Scafe // Simple On Purpose